 - Prevent Attacks Inbound and From Moving Laterally

 Today’s cyberthreats will commonly compromise an individual workstation or user and then move laterally across your physical or virtualized network, placing your mission-critical applications and data at risk.
 Exerting application-level control between workloads will reduce the threat footprint, while applying policies to block both known and unknown threats can stop their lateral movement.

 - Extend Protection to Remote Devices to Limit Exposure

-- Policy Consistency from the Network to the Cloud
+- Policy Consistency From the Network to the Cloud

-Panorama enables you to manage your VM-Series deployments, along with your physical security appliances, thereby ensuring policy consistency and cohesiveness.
+Panorama™ network security management enables you to manage your VM-Series deployments, along with your physical security appliances, thereby ensuring policy consistency and cohesiveness.
 Rich, centralized logging and reporting capabilities provide visibility into virtualized applications, users and content.

 Native management features let you automate firewall deployments and security policy updates so that new workloads and security can be deployed in lockstep.
 Bootstrapping enables a fully configured firewall to be deployed in minutes, while the XML API and Dynamic Address Groups allow you to drive dynamic security policy updates as workloads change.

-The VM-Series supports a range of public cloud environments, including Amazon® Web Services (AWS), Microsoft® Azure™ and vCloud® Air™.
+The VM-Series supports a range of public cloud environments, including Amazon® Web Services (AWS), Microsoft® Azure™ and VMware® vCloud® Air™.